yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 The result, "A1 is greater than A2", should appear in cell A11.

-**Exercise 6: Power and Square Root**:
+**Exercise 6:** Power and Square Root

 - In cell A1, enter a number, e.g., 4.
 - In cell B1, calculate the square of the number using the formula `=A1^2`.
 - In cell B2, calculate the square root of the number using the formula `=SQRT(A1)`.

-Rounding:
+**Exercise:** Rounding

-In cell A1, enter a decimal number, e.g., 7.85.
+- In cell A1, enter a decimal number, e.g., 7.85.
-In cell B1, round the number to the nearest whole number using the formula =ROUND(A1, 0).
+- In cell B1, round the number to the nearest whole number using the formula =ROUND(A1, 0).
-In cell B2, round the number to one decimal place using the formula =ROUND(A1, 1).
+- In cell B2, round the number to one decimal place using the formula =ROUND(A1, 1).

-Random Numbers:
+**Exercise:** Random Numbers

 In cell A1, enter the formula =RAND().
 This will generate a random number between 0 and 1.
 Drag the fill handle (the small square at the bottom-right corner of the cell) down to generate multiple random numbers.

-What is the cell reference of the cell located at the intersection of column A and row 9?

-(A) A9
-(B) 9A
-(C) A1
-(D) 1A

-What is the cell reference of the range of cells A1 to A10?

-(A) A1:A10
-(B) A1-A10
-(C) 1A:10A
-(D) 1A-10A

-What is the cell reference of the cell located two rows below and one column to the right of cell B3?

-(A) C5
-(B) D5
-(C) C4
-(D) D4

-Which of the following is a valid cell reference in Excel?

-(a) A10
-(b) 10A
-(c) AA1
-(d) 100

-What does the $ symbol do when used in a cell reference in Excel?

-(a) It makes the cell reference absolute.
-(b) It makes the cell reference relative.
-(c) It makes the cell reference mixed.
-(d) It does nothing.

-What is the difference between a relative cell reference and an absolute cell reference?

-(a) A relative cell reference changes when the formula is copied to a different cell, while an absolute cell reference does not change.
-(b) An absolute cell reference changes when the formula is copied to a different cell, while a relative cell reference does not change.
-(c) There is no difference between a relative cell reference and an absolute cell reference.
-(d) Both relative and absolute cell references change when the formula is copied to a different cell.

-Which of the following is a valid mixed cell reference in Excel?

-(a) $A10
-(b) A$10
-(c) $A$10
-(d) 10A$10

-What is the cell reference of the cell two rows down and one column to the right of cell A1?

-(a) B3
-(b) A3
-(c) B2
-(d) A2

-What is the cell reference for the range of cells from A1 to B10?

-(A) A1:B10
-(B) 1:10
-(C) A1-B10
-(D) A1*B10
+## Multiple Choice Questions

+> What is the cell reference of the cell located at the intersection of column A and row 9?

+1. [ ] A9
+2. [ ] 9A
+3. [ ] A1
+4. [ ] 1A

+> What is the cell reference of the range of cells A1 to A10?

+1. [ ] A1:A10
+2. [ ] A1-A10
+3. [ ] 1A:10A
+4. [ ] 1A-10A

+> What is the cell reference of the cell located two rows below and one column to the right of cell B3?

+1. [ ] C5
+2. [ ] D5
+3. [ ] C4
+4. [ ] D4

+> Which of the following is a valid cell reference in Excel?

+1. [ ] A10
+2. [ ] 10A
+3. [ ] AA1
+4. [ ] 100

+> What does the $ symbol do when used in a cell reference in Excel?

+1. [ ] It makes the cell reference absolute.
+2. [ ] It makes the cell reference relative.
+3. [ ] It makes the cell reference mixed.
+4. [ ] It does nothing.

+> What is the difference between a relative cell reference and an absolute cell reference?

+1. [ ] A relative cell reference changes when the formula is copied to a different cell, while an absolute cell reference does not change.
+2. [ ] An absolute cell reference changes when the formula is copied to a different cell, while a relative cell reference does not change.
+3. [ ] There is no difference between a relative cell reference and an absolute cell reference.
+4. [ ] Both relative and absolute cell references change when the formula is copied to a different cell.

+> Which of the following is a valid mixed cell reference in Excel?

+1. [ ] $A10
+2. [ ] A$10
+3. [ ] $A$10
+4. [ ] 10A$10

+> What is the cell reference of the cell two rows down and one column to the right of cell A1?

+1. [ ] B3
+2. [ ] A3
+3. [ ] B2
+4. [ ] A2

+> What is the cell reference for the range of cells from A1 to B10?

+1. [ ] A1:B10
+2. [ ] 1:10
+3. [ ] A1-B10
+4. [ ] A1*B10

 > Which of the following is a valid formula?